Oral contraceptives: Things to know before you pop the pill

 How do birth control pills work?

-• Progesterone thickens cervical mucus: this prevents the entry of sperms into the uterus
+• Progesterone thickens cervical mucus, which prevents the entry of sperm into the uterus

 • Thinning of the inner lining of the uterus: the fertilised egg is not able to attach to the inner uterine lining